Wilderness Water Collection

 Water Collecting Ideas

-Use your noodle to come up with creative water collection methods.
+Use your ingenuity to come up with creative water collection methods.
 Improvisation is an imperative skill to have when you're in the wilderness.
 Learn to think outside the box.
 Put your ideas into practice.
-A gourd, tarp, rain poncho, hollowed out rock, piece of cloth or a bowl made out of duct tape could become effective rain water or dew catchers.
-How many different possible water collection ideas can you come up with?
+A gourd, tarp, rain poncho, hollowed out rock, piece of cloth or a bowl made out of duct tape could become effective rain water, fog or dew catchers.

 Direct The Path Of Water

 Use bark, large leaves, sheet metal, etc., etc., to direct a trickle of water on the forest floor, dew or rainwater into a container.

 Use a tarp or other non-porous plastic sheet to collect rainwater or dew, then crease it to direct the water into a container.